Next Summer Solstice will be in 2018

 The information is drawn from years of Tara Celebrations reports and information.

 Each TC ceremony is run in awareness of the dominating energies of the current cycle, leading to an accumulated wealth of experience.
 We observe the festivals and attune our lives to seasonal changes.
 We cannot avoid the fundamental reality that we are effected by the place at which we live on earth.

-Summer Solstice 2016 - Create with Love your Journey through Life and gratitude to Mother Earth - Bective & Tara 2015 - Sunflowers - Tara 2014 -...
+Summer Solstice 2017 - Let the Sun Shine In - Tara 016 - Create with Love your Journey through Life and gratitude to Mother Earth - Bective & Tara...